 \section{The simplest UQ application: parametric sensitivity analysis}

-Presently we apply the tools presented in \cref{sec:hybr-inform-diverg} to sensitivity analysis when the model inputs are specified by a parametric geostatistical model.
-This setting represents the simplest UQ application of the hybrid information divergences in that we have tight control over the perturbations and hence over the alternative models under consideration.
+Presently we apply the tools developed in \cref{sec:hybr-inform-diverg} to sensitivity analysis when the model inputs are specified by a parametric geostatistical model.
+This setting represents the simplest UQ application of the hybrid information divergences in that we have tight control over the perturbations and hence over the alternative models under consideration (see \cref{fig:bounds-across-family} where the parametric perturbations are tightly controlled).
 Although simple, the example nonetheless represents an important UQ task and allows us to demonstrate the tightness and robustness of the bounds derived from the hybrid information divergences.
-In principal, this approach can be applied to study non-parametric models, i.e.\ models that are infinite dimensional in the parameter space, such as a polynomial chaos representation of the conductivity in combination with a stochastic Galerkin method for the solver.
+In principle, this approach can be applied to study non-parametric models, i.e.\ models that are infinite dimensional in the parameter space, such as a gPC representation of the conductivity in combination with a stochastic Galerkin method for the solver.
 However, we note that for our specific application of interest with a lognormal conductivity such an approximation is not guaranteed to converge due to Proposition 4.2 in \cite{ErnstEtAl:2012pc}.

 In the section that follows, we begin by providing notation and motivation for the parametric sensitivity analysis.
 In \cref{sec:si-and-small-perturbations} we give \cref{cor:screening-bound} containing a cheaply computed bound that can be used to efficiently screen for insensitive parameter directions.
 Then in \cref{sec:sa-reduced-model}, we apply \cref{thm:information-divergence} to obtain accurate and robust bounds for sensitivity analysis.
-Finally in \cref{sec:computability-of-bounds} we provide details on the implementation.
+Finally, in \cref{sec:computability-of-bounds} we provide details on the implementation.
 We emphasize that although a one-dimensional example problem is considered, the techniques demonstrated easily scale to higher dimensions.